tylerFowler/redux-remote-resource/README.md

 #### API:
 - `uri`: the endpoint to hit, can be a relative or absolute path, is passed into Fetch verbatim
+- `query`: an optional object that will be used to generate a query string, which is appended to the `uri` (removing a trailing `/` if one is found).
+Note that this will throw an error if it's value is anything other than an object.
+Also note that if this object contains nested objects, the value written to the query string will be a JSON string of the nested object.
 - `method`: HTTP method to use, case insensitive.
 Default: `GET`
 - `headers`: any additional headers to include with the request
   - NOTE: if the `body` value is an object, the header `{'Content-Type': 'application/json'}` will be automatically injected, but will not be written if there is another `Content-Type` header set in the action creator 'headers' field